MehdiTheMedoc/java3DEngine/README.md

 ok, it wasn't bug free.
 It's better now that I've a better comprehension of the 3D transformations

-added the normal mapping !
-It was pretty easy, I'm happy :) it needs some testing on the glsl side through.
+added the normal mapping ! :)
+it needs some testing on the glsl side through.

+added a way to load gameobjects presets and instantiate them in a scene.

 # Features

-- frames and tick gestion
-- scenes gestion
-- transformations on gameobjects
-- heightmap loading and rendering
-- OBJ mesh loading and rendering
++ graphics

 - textures
 - glsl shader handling
 - sun light diffuse
 - sun light specular
 - texture filter
 - skybox
+- normal mapping

++ core

+- frames and tick gestion
+- transformations on gameobjects

++ programmer side

+- heightmap loading and rendering
+- OBJ mesh loading and rendering
+- gameobject preset loading

++ gameplay

+- scenes gestion
 - basic boundbox collision detection
-- normal mapping

 # Next things to do
+- add a component system with an "update" function, like we can see in unity, so that we could make a gameobject preset and then add it some code without affecting the preset
 - less basic collision detection
 - collision handler
-- reorganize the code to make it cleaner
+- reorganize the code to make it cleaner (for example with the class FullGameObject.
+I'm not satisfied with it.
+Plus we need more clever packages layout)
 - make some graphs to make the engine layout and logics more understandable